 When we bought our house, one of the first things we noticed was a beautiful plum orchard on a north facing slope.
 Beautiful because the trees were mature and flowering; it was spring.
-But in the years after, we noticed that we never had many plums.
+But in the years after, we noticed that we "never" had many plums.
+Only in 2016.

 - The trees were planted on a cold north facing slope,